jondavid-black/yaml-tools/README.md

 ## Developer Setup

-YAML tools is written in python and managed with the `UV` tool.
+Advanced YAML is written in python and managed with the `UV` tool.

 - Install UV:
     ```bash